Body / Trim / Misc

 The Cobra’s OEM front passenger seat was completely unsupportive in the lower back area and woefully lacking with respect to adjustability.
 These shortcomings made it a singularly inhospitable place to be during extended drives, or so I’ve been told.
 By comparison, the factory driver seat was considerably better, offering adjustable lumbar support in addition to power height and tilt adjustments, features that made it a reasonably comfortable place to be while cruising along at legal speeds on most public roads.
 However, even the left chair wasn't very well suited for hot-footing it through back road twisties, much less for road course or autocross duty.
 Whenever flogging the car at or near the limit in those venues, I always found myself hanging onto the steering wheel for support, in order to keep myself positioned behind it.
 This significantly reduced the fun factor and inflated my lap times at the track.

 You get only the chairs when you buy most aftermarket seats, and the Recaro brand is no exception.
 If you buy a pair of seats, you'll still need to procure the correct slider assemblies and a pair of vehicle-specific seat bases before you can install your new seats.
 As always, I had done my homework, so this came as no surprise to me.
-I also ordered two sets of Recaro sliders and a pair of the appropriate model Wedge Engineering seat base/adapter kits when I ordered my seats.
-That meant I should be good to go when the seats arrived.
-(What's that old cliché about the best laid plans of mice and men?)
+I ordered two sets of Recaro sliders and a pair of the appropriate model Wedge seat base/adapter kits when I ordered my seats, so I should have been good to go when the seats arrived.

-Editorial Comment: Some will try to tell you that Recaro touring seats aren't worth the money they cost, and that there are other seating choices just as good out there for far less.
-Those people obviously wouldn't recognize quality if it bit them.
+Editorial Comment: Some folks will tell you that Recaro touring seats aren't worth the money they cost, and that there are other seating choices just as good out there for far less.
+Those people obviously wouldn't recognize quality if they tripped over it.
 Yes, there are many brands of aftermarket seats available.
 However, I seriously doubt that you could find another seat manufacturer as committed to quality, performance, and innovation as Recaro.
-If you're planning on aftermarket seats for your own vehicle, peruse the information that I have compiled into the PDF document linked below.
-If after reviewing that document, you don't agree, then by all means, buy something else.
+If you're planning on aftermarket seats for your own vehicle and you want the very best, peruse the information that I have compiled into the PDF document linked below.
+If after reviewing that document, you still believe you can do as well elsewhere for less, then by all means, buy something else.
 Either way, I have no doubt you'll get what you deserve.

 Recaro Company History & Philosophy (PDF)